rh-ai-quickstart/quickstart-cli/docs/testing.md

 # 🧪 Testing Guide

-This document explains the comprehensive testing strategy for the AI Kickstart CLI.
+This document explains the comprehensive testing strategy for the AI QuickStart CLI.

 ## 📋 Table of Contents